The Chancellor’s Award for Excellence in Librarianship recognizes consistently superior professional achievement in the field of librarianship.

 Individuals serving as head of the campus library – or of all the libraries for institutions with multiple libraries – are ineligible for nomination.
 However, the head of the library may be eligible for the Excellence in Professional Service Award if this individual satisfies the other selection and eligibility criteria for that award.
 Individuals holding qualified academic appointment (as defined in the SUNY Board of Trustees policies: individuals having the titles of academic rank preceded by the designations “visiting” or other similar designations) may not be nominated.

-Use the checklist of required documents to compile the nomination packet.
-Click here for the nomination checklist.
+Use the nomination checklist to compile the nomination packet.

 For more information